SolSaviour/INFO1112-Materials/Week 2/intermediate_commands.md

 The easy way to remember this is to pretend it's counting in binary.
 With each positive increase in the integer, the permissions are changed "binary-like".

-[This](https://www.linuxscrew.com/chmod-777) is a gret site which explains permissions really well.
+[This](https://www.linuxscrew.com/chmod-777) is a great site which explains permissions really well.